-measures to preserve native vegetation and wildlife; monitoring.
+Guidance 4.5.1 The map and plan should be appropriate to the size of the operation.
+For group certification the group manager may maintain the map centrally and may be responsible for maintaining and developing a plan for conservation.
+Guidance 4.5.2 Checking if there is a plan in place describing actions to ensure protection of native vegetation or wildlife.
+The plan needs to include at least the following: identification of on-farm native vegetation and wildlife; indicators and baseline of the status of native vegetation and wildlife; measures to preserve native vegetation and wildlife; monitoring.
 Annex 5 provides an example of how a plan could be developed for this Indicator.
 The plan is carried out by someone who is adequately trained and experienced for this task (as 4.1.2).
+This can be proven by training or practical experience or by the professional's qualifications.
+Guidance 4.5.3 Hunting is forbidden in Brazil.
+Reference: Law 5197.
+Such actions must be foreseen in Plan 4.5.2.

-To corroborate this, this person will provide evidence of having attended courses and training, as well as experience outlined in their CV.
-4.5.3 Endemic, rare, threatened or endangered species permanently or temporary present at the property are protected.
-Hunting or collecting of these species is not allowed.
-4.5.4 For farms that have less than 10% of native Guidance 4.5.4 vegetation (but in compliance with 4.4 and 5.2 and other related indicators), producers are required to implement and promote conservation activities inside, outside or around the farm, to promote wildlife and the Activities that could be carried out by producers to comply with this indicator are (but are not limited to): restoration of native vegetation. leaving corridors or restoring borders of fences or paths, restoring degraded or unproductive areas, supporting conservation or restoration activities outside the boundaries of the farm (but related to local wildlife and native vegetation)- e.g. creation of forest seedling nurseries for subsequent donation to organizations working in the establishment of species, and collaboration with institutions devoted to conservation activities.
-This support may be provided through funding or through the supply of resources, materials, personnel, etc. Producers may form groups to comply with this indicator.
+4.5.4 For farms that have less than 10% of native vegetation (but in compliance with 4.4 and 5.2 and other related indicators), producers are required to implement and promote conservation activities inside, outside or around the farm, to promote wildlife and the restoration of native vegetation.

+Activities that could be carried out by producers to comply with this indicator are (but are not limited to):

+- leaving corridors or restoring borders of fences or paths, - restoring degraded or unproductive areas, - supporting conservation or restoration activities outside the boundaries of the farm (but related to local wildlife and native vegetation)- e.g. creation of forest seedling nurseries for subsequent donation to organizations working in the establishment of species, and collaboration with institutions devoted to conservation activities.

+This support may be provided through funding or through the supply of resources, materials, personnel, etc.

+Producers may form groups to comply with this indicator.
 Producers may organize joint activities to promote conservation activities inside, outside or around the farm.